 Detailed regulations supporting the Acts are published principally in Title 21 of the Code of Federal Regulations (21 CFR).
 An outline of the main sections of the Title is shown in Table 1.6.
-Regulations in support of veterinary biologics are contained in Title 9 of the Code of Federal Regulations, Parts 101-123 (see Table 1.7).
+Regulations in support of veterinary biologics are contained in Title 9 of the CFR, Parts 101-123 - see Table 1.7.